takoyaki-hunter/rel2Abs/README.md

 # rel2Abs
-A simple php library which convert relative url paths to absolute paths written in url and as part of html.
+Php library convert relative url paths to absolute paths written as url and part of html.

 # Usage